francescodelduchetto/francescodelduchetto.github.io/_pages/teaching.md

 ## Info for Lincoln students

-- You can find a list of proposal for student projects at: <a href="/student_projects/">students projects</a>.
-I am also open to other ideas that fits with my broader <a href="/research/">research areas</a>
+- If you are looking to do a project or be an intern with me, I am happy to supervise you on topics that broadly fit with my <a href="/research/">research areas</a>.

-- You can book a meeting with me at: <a href="https://lncn.ac/bookfdd">https://lncn.ac/bookfdd</a>.
-Otherwise, get in touch via email.
+- All the modules materials are available on blackboard for enrolled students.
+- If you want to get in touch, you can do so via email (fdelduchetto @ lincoln.ac.uk).